Jayne Kennedy: Personal life

-Jayne Kennedy was born Jayne Harrison in Wickliffe, Ohio, one of six children.
+Jayne Kennedy was born Jayne Gill Harrison in Washington, D.C., one of six children.
 Her parents Herbert and Virginia Harrison taught their children to "aim high, give God most of the credit, suffer disappointments silently, and avoid maliciousness."
-In high school, she was on the cheerleading squad, was a member of the National Honor Society, and was elected three times the president of her high school class.
+Kennedy was raised in Wickliffe, Ohio.
+In high school, she was on the cheerleading squad, was a member of the National Honor Society, was vice-president of the sophomore class, and president of the junior class.

-A year after graduating high school, Harrison met Leon Isaac Kennedy, a DJ and a struggling writer/actor.
+A year after graduating from high school, Harrison met Leon Isaac Kennedy, a DJ and a struggling writer/actor.
 They married in 1971.
 Motown singer/songwriter Smokey Robinson served as best man at their wedding.
 They divorced in 1982.

 In May 1985, Kennedy married actor Bill Overton in Bermuda.
 The wedding was small, and the parents of both Kennedy and Overton attended.
-The couple have four children: Overton's daughter Cheyenne (b.
+The couple has four children: Overton's daughter Cheyenne (b.
 1982) and their three daughters Savannah Re (b.
 November 20, 1985), Kopper Joi (b.
 May 17, 1989) and Zaire Ollyea (b.
 September 15, 1995).
-Kennedy and Overton celebrated their 35th wedding anniversary in May, 2020.
+Kennedy and Overton celebrated their 35th wedding anniversary in May 2020.

 Career

-Kennedy was crowned Miss Ohio in 1970, going on to compete in the top ten in the Miss USA Pageant.
+Kennedy was crowned Miss Ohio USA in 1970, going on to compete in the top ten in Miss USA 1970.

-In 1971, Kennedy first appeared as a dancer in "Rowan and Martin's Laugh-In," and performed with Bob Hope's Bases Around the World Christmas Tour (Vietnam, Japan, Thailand, Spain, and Cuba), which led to three years with "The Dean Martin Show" as a singer/dancer.
+In 1971, Kennedy first appeared as a dancer in Rowan and Martin's Laugh-In, and performed with Bob Hope's Bases Around the World Christmas Tour (Vietnam, Japan, Thailand, Spain, and Cuba), which led to three years with The Dean Martin Show as a singer/dancer.